 Use these tips to stay protected:

-- If you must use your PIN, cover your hand when typing, in case hidden cameras are tracking your actions
+- If you must use your PIN, cover your hand when typing, in case hidden cameras are tracking your actions.
+Also, it doesn’t hurt to be vigilant about anyone standing too close to you when you’re typing in your PIN!

-- Use ATMs and gas pumps in busy, well-lit areas since they are less likely to be equipped with skimmers than remote or out-of-sight locations
+- Use ATMs and gas pumps in busy, well-lit areas since they are less likely to be equipped with skimmers than remote or out-of-sight locations.
+It’s also important to be vigilant of your surroundings when accessing an ATM.

 The truth is, we live in a technological world where hackers and financial criminals can thrive.
 But with a bit of diligence and caution, you can keep your financial information safe and keep your money safely out of the wrong hands.